A reader asks: what will this actually run me?

 How much does stump removal cost?

-Stump grinding typically adds $150 to $600 depending on size and number.
+Stump grinding typically adds $150 to $600, depending on the stump diameter and how many you have.

 Why does tree size matter so much?